Kidnapped California family, including baby, found dead

 “Our worst fears have been confirmed,” Sheriff Vern Warnke told reporters Wednesday night.

-A farmworker found the bodies close together in a Merced County orchard, he said.
+About 5:30 p.m., a farmworker found the bodies close together in a Merced County orchard in an “extremely” rural and remote area, he said.

 The announcement came after authorities released surveillance video of a man kidnapping 8-month-old Aroohi Dheri; her mother Jasleen Kaur, 27; father Jasdeep Singh, 36; and uncle Amandeep Singh, 39, on Monday.